boxindev/MitM_attack_sponge/README.md

 - `ascon-mitm-preimage`: the code to search for MitM preimage attacks on ascon.
 - `Xoodyak-mitm-collision`: the code to search for MitM collision attacks on Xoodyak.
 - `spongent-mitm-preimage`: the code to search for MitM preimage attacks on spongent-88.
 - `newlibs`: the libraries used by the different tools.
+- `all_source.zip`: compressed package of the above source codes.